RiyaRaj28/WeatherApp/README.md

 # WeatherApp

 This is a weather website project that provides real-time weather information for a specific location.
-It uses Node.js, Express.js, Mongoose, and MongoDB for the backend, and HTML, CSS, and JavaScript for the frontend.
+It uses Node.js, Express.js for the backend, and HTML, CSS, and JavaScript for the frontend.

 ## Features